-Contractor shall provide a supportive housing case management program.
+Contractor shall provide a supportive housing case management program to residents of Tukwila Springs.
 Supportive housing is affordable housing combined with ongoing services that are flexible, participant-driven, not time-limited, and voluntary to assist households who are experiencing homelessness in achieving housing stability and personal wellness.
 The program will assist households in maintaining permanent housing within the Metro jurisdictional area.